Pfister (firm): Pacoima plant closure

 In March 1997, Price Pfister moved more of its manufacturing operations from the Pacoima plant over to Mexicali, Mexico, laying off approximately 300 U.S. workers.
 Many of the former workers protested the layoffs outside the plant, and later called for a boycotting of Price Pfister while protesting a nearby Home Depot, a home improvement store that sold Price Pfister products.

 The Pacoima plant closed down completely in 1997.
 In 2005, Lowe's planned to build a home improvement store on the lot of the former plant.
 LA Weekly writer Steven Mikulan said that the move was ironic: the plant used to serve as a hub where U.S.-made Price Pfister products were shipped out from, and the place would instead now be selling those items received from elsewhere.
 The plant was once the city's largest employer and left the area with severe amounts of pollution.
 After its closing a survey found that 28% of nearby residents had chronic respiratory problems.

-Spectrum Brands Holdings Incorporated
+Spectrum Brands Holdings

 Joining Kwikset security hardware in 1999, Price Pfister and Kwikset formed the Black and Decker Hardware and Home Improvement Group, based in Lake Forest, California.
 Following the 2010 Stanley acquisition of Black and Decker, Price Pfister became part of the Stanley Black and Decker Hardware and Home Improvement Group.
 Following the merger, Price Pfister changed its name to simply Pfister.

-On October 9, 2012, The Wall Street Journal reported that Stanley Black & Decker had agreed to sell its Hardware and Home Improvement Group, including Pfister, to Spectrum Brands Holdings Incorporated.
+On October 9, 2012, The Wall Street Journal reported that Stanley Black & Decker had agreed to sell its Hardware and Home Improvement Group, including Pfister, to Spectrum Brands Holdings.
 The acquisition was completed on December 17, 2012, for $1.4 billion.

+Sale to Assa Abloy

+In 2021, Spectrum Brands agreed to sell its Hardware and Home Improvement (HHI) division to Assa Abloy.
+The deal closed in June 2023.